doguabaris/corev-cli/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to **cono**!
+Thank you for considering contributing to **corev**!
 Whether you’re fixing bugs, adding features, improving documentation, or just giving feedback — it’s all welcome.

 ## How to Contribute

-- Open an [issue](https://github.com/doguabaris/cono/issues) and describe what’s going on.
+- Open an [issue](https://github.com/doguabaris/corev-cli/issues) and describe what’s going on.

 - Fork the repo → create a new branch → commit changes → open a PR.
   Keep commits focused and descriptive.

 - Typos, clarity, formatting — everything counts.
 You can edit directly and open a PR.